atruong39/cse15l-lab-reports/Lab Report 2/lab-report-2-week4.md

 [image.png]
 ```

 The symptom here is that `image.png` is not a URL link and should not be included as part of our output.
 The bug is that the solution for finding links was based on looking at occurences of square brackets and parantheses, with no consideration for how to omit image links.
-The problem with the failure-inducing input is because markdown files use very similar formatting for both image and URL links.
+The problem with the failure-inducing input is simply because it has markdown image links.

 ## Bug 3: